satushh/gloas/README.md

   │  3.
 A specific parent (prevents bid reuse on different forks)               │ │  4.
 Blob commitments root (ensures DA is also committed)                    │ │                                                                             │
-  │  If builder doesn't reveal matching payload → STILL PAYS (enforced by PTC)  │ │                                                                             │
-  │  SPEC: beacon-chain.md → ExecutionPayloadBid container                      │
+  │  Builder payment is only finalized if same-slot attestations reach quorum   │ │                                                                             │ │  SPEC: beacon-chain.md → ExecutionPayloadBid container                      │
   │        SignedExecutionPayloadBid wraps with BLS signature                   │